Campaign of the Month: October 2017

 If the vampire happens to be related by blood to the introducing speaker, a title to explain the relationship is appended to the name.
 For instance, in the example above, if the speaker introducing Vivian were her grandchilde, the proper introduction would be “May I present the Alder Lady Vivian, Speaker—my grandsire.”
 Likewise, sire, childe, sibling, aunt and uncle are common terms.

 When speaking of a sibling or cousin, it is sometimes convenient to indicate the relative order of Embrace.
 Generally, sibling major is the accepted term for an elder sibling, sibling minor for a younger one.

 It is exceedingly offensive to append an incorrect age discriminator onto a title of esteem.
-In fact, sire minor is a deeply derogatory term, suggesting that one’s sire is more a burden than an example to be followed, while childe major refers to an upstart with pretensions to superiority over his betters.
+In fact, sire minor is a deeply derogatory term, suggesting that one’s sire is more a burden than an example to be followed, while childe major refers to an upstart with pretensions to superiority over their betters.